Lohithl98/CODSOFT/README.md

 - Perform basic arithmetic operations: addition, subtraction, multiplication, and division.
 - Clear entry (CE) and clear all (AC) functions.
-- Responsive design that adapts to different screen sizes.
 - User-friendly interface with styled buttons and display.

 ## Demo